Returning to Paid Employment

 Be patient with yourself

 Returning to work can be both an emotionally and physically tiring time for you.
 Allow yourself and your baby the time to settle into a new routine.
 Troubleshoot challenges with patience.
-Seek out support from other breastfeeding working parents.
+Seek out support from other breastfeeding working mothers.
 It might not be “perfect” at first.
 You may feel defeated, but that’s okay!
 Allow yourself to feel those feelings and know that, soon, you’ll have the hang of it.
 Remember that La Leche League (LLL) Leaders are available to support you throughout this transition in your life.

 Seek Support

-Many parents have gone back to work and maintained their breastfeeding relationship for months or years.
+Many mothers have gone back to work and maintained their nursing relationship for months or years.
 Attending LLL meetings during your maternity leave can help you prepare for this transition.
 The other attendees at the meetings can let you know what worked for them and what didn’t.
 They can also give you the emotional support you need while you figure out unexpected challenges.
 La Leche League Canada is here to support you!